 The National Center for Homeless Education (NCHE at SERVE at UNC-Greensboro)

 The National Center for Homeless Education offers many written technical assistance products on how State departments of Education and school districts can implement the requirements of the McKinney-Vento Act as well as spotlights States and school districts with good practices for supporting the enrollment, retention and school success of students experiencing homelessness.
 NCHE staff offer many webinars, present at conferences around the country, and operate a hotline for inquiries.
-Parents, guardians, youth, and advocates are encouraged to contact NCHE at 1-800-208-2145 or email@example.com for more information.
+Parents, guardians, youth, and advocates are encouraged to contact NCHE at https://nche.ed.gov/contact/ or by calling 1-800-308-2145 or at firstname.lastname@example.org for more information.

 All students experiencing homelessness are eligible for Title I services even if they are not enrolled in Title I schools.
 To find out what kind of Title I program is available in your district, you can contact the State Director to find out who the school district coordinator is.
 A list of Title I State Directors is available at http://www.titlei.org/about/state-titlei-leaders